 - Biting to kill

 The prey drive presents itself differently in each dog breed.
 For example, herding dogs have a strong instinct to chase, whereas terriers were bred to flush out and kill rats and other small prey such as foxes and rabbits.
-Other dogs are quite happy to express their prey drive by shaking a toy or chasing a ball.
+Other dogs are pretty happy to express their prey drive by shaking a toy or chasing a ball.

 When choosing a second pet, you must understand your dog’s prey drive.
 So, if you own a retired greyhound, you can’t keep a cat or rabbit, as your hound is almost guaranteed to chase anything small and furry that runs away!